M66B/BackPackTrackII/README.md

 Acknowledgements
 ----------------

-* The application icon was taken from [Wikimedia Commons](http://commons.wikimedia.org/wiki/File:Exquisite-backpack.svg "Exquisite backpack")
+* The launcher/application icon was taken from [Wikimedia Commons](http://commons.wikimedia.org/wiki/File:Exquisite-backpack.svg "Exquisite backpack")
+* The notification icon was made by [Freepik](http://www.freepik.com "Freepik") from [www.flaticon.com "Flaticon"](http://www.flaticon.com) is licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")

 The following libraries are being used: